allanbunch/node-red-openai-api/README.md

 ### Important Notice Regarding Compatibility

-- **Backwards Incompatible Changes**: Please be aware that this version includes breaking changes that may affect existing implementations due to the updated OpenAI NodeJS package:
+- **Backward Incompatible Changes**: Please be aware that this version includes breaking changes that may affect existing implementations due to the updated OpenAI NodeJS package:
   - The API call structure and parameters have been refined to align with the latest OpenAI specifications.
   - Some functions and settings from previous versions may no longer be compatible with this update.
   - List responses now exist at the top level of the `msg.payload` object; previously `msg.payload.data`.